R2P2 is a shell system running on Rasberry Pi Pico series. You can explore PicoRuby on it and create your own microcontroller application with ease.

 This section describes how to set up R2P2 and provides general information for R2P2 newbies.

-IMPORTANT: Laptop Security Settings
+NOTICE: Laptop Security Settings

 Install R2P2 into Raspi Pico